ory/sdk/clients/client/php/docs/Api/ProjectApi.md

 ```
 ### URI(s):
 - https://api.console.ory.sh The Ory Network control plane API which is used to manage your Ory Network projects and workspaces.
+List all Enterprise SSO organizations

-List all B2B SSO Organizations for a project
+Lists all Enterprise SSO organizations in a project.

 ### Example